 - Microdermabrasion which is when the aesthetician uses a device that simultaneously blasts tiny crystals on to the skin and sucks away debris.
 This is ideal for people with scarring, prominent wrinkles or dark areas.

 - Dermaplaning which uses a scalpel to remove the fine outer layer of the skin and downy hair- it sounds much worse than it actually is.
-The at-home version of this gained popularity this year after many high-profile beauty bloggers claimed that they swear by shaving their faces uses tiny Japanese blades.
+The at-home version of this gained popularity this year after many high-profile beauty bloggers claimed that they swear by shaving their faces using tiny Japanese blades.

 CHEMICAL EXFOLIATION: applying an acid solution to the face to gently dissolve dead cells.